 All teachers want children to fulfill their creative potential, but teachers and other adults often unintentionally stifle creativity.
 Fueling Creativity in the Classroom is designed to help teachers know and understand the skills that children need to thrive in the future: knowing how to learn, passion and curiosity, people skills, and creativity.
+Teachers need to ensure that every single early childhood setting is a place where ideas can grow and our course will help new and seasoned teachers with their approach in fostering creativity for the students in their classrooms.

 Preschool Fun Ideas is an overview of age appropriate practices for early childhood educators.
-This course covers the fundamentals of creating engaging and nurturing learning centers, discusses the importance of each learning domain, gives examples of activities to incorporate into your daily schedule, and gives you a hands on experience creating your own lesson plan. **Our teacher professional development courses are International Association for Continuing Education and Training (IACET) approved!
-IACET hours are accepted for continuing education units in the following states: Alaska, Michigan, North Carolina, and West Virginia**
+This course covers the fundamentals of creating engaging and nurturing learning centers, discusses the importance of each learning domain, gives examples of activities to incorporate into your daily schedule, and gives you a hands on experience creating your own lesson plan.

 Everyone who reads written language employs reading strategies.
 When teaching students to read, you are showing learners the kinds of reading decisions that proficient readers make rapidly and automatically to understand the text.
 When readers use these strategies often enough in a conscious and deliberate way, at some point, the practices become unconscious skills that they apply automatically whenever they read.
 This course focuses on practical "how-to" instructions to practice while helping students gain a greater understanding of what they are reading.
+Our Teaching the Struggling Reader course provides strategies for teachers and parents to use to help give their young readers the confidence they need to gain a love of reading!

 Are you ready to flip your classroom?
 Thinking about using a less than traditional method of teaching in your class?
 After learning about the history of the “flipped classroom,” you will look at how the roles and expectations of students and teachers change when using this model.
 No longer are students using textbooks and sitting in rows with a chalkboard.
 Today’s generation is using the Internet and technology to approach learning.
 Teachers are facilitator’s and encourage learning through interacting with the students, not lecturing.
 The Flipped Classroom course will give you strategies and tips to effectively implement the model into your class.